 “… these results call into question our ability to predict the effects of exotic species on native species.
 Despite their rapid spread, striking abundance, and aggressive nature, starlings appear thus far to have had little negative affect on the native cavity-nesting bird species with which they are known to interfere.”

 For me, those elements cast reasonable doubt on the overarching criminal guilt of starlings.
-I understand the complexity of their ecological interaction, but I don’t condemn them, particularly in the face of the much greater environmental sins perpetrated by my own species.
+I understand the complexity of their ecological interaction, but I don’t condemn them, particularly in the face of greater environmental sins by humans.

 Starlings are common residents in my city landscape.
 In appearance they are kaleidoscopic, polychromatic, iridescent, resplendent.
 In song, they are whistles, chants, murmurs and twitters.
 Every spring, they find ways to reconfigure urban structures into sanctuaries for their nests — structures like this corrugated metal framework.

-Last year, as fledging time drew near, I’d zoom in and see these faces reaching into the abyss for a parent’s beak and bite.
+Last year, as fledging time drew near, I’d zoom in and see these faces reaching for a parent’s familiar beak.

 The parent birds brought meal after meal in short succession, as do all good avian parents.
 They’d hover within reach of their nestlings and deliver the goods.